cfortune/PHP-Bounce-Handler/README.txt

 INSTALL
 -------
 Upload to a website, and open testdriver1.php in a web browser for normal operation only bounce_driver_class.php and bounce_statuscodes.php are required

 RELEASE HISTORY
 ---------------
+v7.5 VP  April 6, 2015

+- now it's stable
+- fixed tons of errors - warnings, notices etc...
+- some code optimizations
+- get_the_facts() result now looks slightly like bouncehammer's one

 v7.4 SB  June 19, 2014

 - make auto-responder identification table driven